apache/incubator-kie-drools/kogito-addons/common/knative/README.md

-# Kogito Knative Addons
+# Kogito Knative Add-Ons

 Provides the capability to integrate Kogito projects with [Knative](https://knative.dev/).

-## Kogito Quarkus Knative Eventing Addon
+## Kogito Quarkus Knative Eventing Add-On

-If your project leverage Knative Eventing as messaging platform, consider using this addon.
+If your project leverage Knative Eventing as messaging platform, consider using this add-on.

 The [Kogito Knative Eventing](../../../quarkus/addons/knative/eventing) addon guarantees that the Kogito project can connect to a given [sink](https://knative.dev/docs/developer/eventing/sinks/).
 It process